camilodevlop/cplusplus_lessons/README.md

 # cplusplus_lessons

 In this repository I share most of the solutions for the exercises proposed in the book "Programming Principles and Practice Using C++" second edition.
+The exercises are related to the topics referred below.
 Before taking a bootcamp I decided to learn from this book because the author explains in depth the concepts of programming.
 It's just that I like to know the why of things and then apply them.

 CHAPTER 1 - COMPUTERS, PEOPLE, and PROGRAMMING: Information only (no coding).